gstlearn/gstlearn/README.md

 Notes:

 * If you really want to clean all files generated by CMake, you can remove *build* directory content by hand.
-Linux or MinGW users may use the `clean_all` target from the source directory.
+Linux, MacOS or MinGW users may use the `clean_all` target from the shortcut Makefile inside the top level directory:

+    make clean_all

 ### Uninstall the Library